Bagel03/BagelECS/docs/docs/reference/Components.md

 // If you need a nullable built-in type (number, bool, any, string, entity), you can also just provide that string:
 Type.nullable("number");
 Type.nullable("entity");

+// Use Type.tuple() to represent a ts-like tuple of types inside your component.
+They can be accessed by comp.prop[i] Type.tuple(Type.number, Type.string, Type.bool);

+// Use type.vec to represent a fixed length vector of elements Type.vec(Type.number, 10);
 ```

 All of these return a `TypeId`, which you use when accessing a components data within an entity.
 For that reason, using the correct type when defining the schema will result in correct tapings in any place that component is referenced (`ent.get()`).